-Former student says she feels betrayed by college after rape
+Former student who reported rape says college betrayed her

 CHARLESTON, W.Va.
 (AP) — The warnings came in text messages from her friends: He’s outside the dorm.
 He’s at the student center.
 He’s at Starbucks.

 But for Alicia Gonzales, sometimes it didn’t matter where he was.
-She would often hide away in her room on the campus of Marshall University, overcome with fear that she’d run into him — or be subjected to his ridicule — even after reporting that he raped her on school grounds.
+She would often hide away in her room on the campus of Marshall University, overcome with fear that she’d run into him — or be subjected to his ridicule — even after reporting that he raped her on school grounds, and even after he was convicted of battery.
 Months later, she left the school altogether.

 “Every time I saw him, it was horrible for me,” she told The Associated Press on Friday.
 “It was almost like I was in that same state of mind, reliving the assault itself and how fearful I was.
 I just felt like I was helpless.”